openssl/openssl/README-PROVIDERS.md

 ==================

 Providers are containers for algorithm implementations.
-Whenever a cryptographic algorithm is used via the high level APIs a provider is selected.
+Whenever a cryptographic algorithm is used via the high-level APIs a provider is selected.
 It is that provider implementation that actually does the required work.
 There are five providers distributed with OpenSSL.
 In the future we expect third parties to distribute their own providers which can be added to OpenSSL dynamically.